This vanilla protein cake tastes good even if you're not on a diet. Only 100 calories per slice, but really delicious!

 - Preheat the oven to 350°F/175°C. Line a small springform pan (approx. 8.5 in/ 22 cm) with baking paper or grease and dust with a bit of flour.

-- Beat the eggs with the erythritol for a few minutes until they are as bubbly as possible.
+- Beat the eggs with the erythritol and vanilla for a few minutes until they are as bubbly as possible.
 Mix all the dry ingredients and stir them briefly, alternating with the milk.
 Pour the dough into the pan, smooth it out and bake immediately.
 Otherwise, it will be too firm.

 - Bake the cake for 15 minutes first, then cover with aluminum foil or baking paper to prevent it from getting too dark, and bake again for about 15 minutes.
 Test with chopsticks.
 The cake may still be slightly moist.